paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * The [Related Work] was revised with this critique in mind
+  * The [Related Work] was revised with this criticism in mind.

 </i></font>